algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 decodes X using the base64 encoding alphabet E. Specify the alphabet with an immediate arg either as URL and Filename Safe (`URLAlph`) or Standard (`StdAlph`).
 See <a href="https://rfc-editor.org/rfc/rfc4648.html#section-4">RFC 4648</a> (sections 4 and 5)

+## json_ref r

+- Opcode: 0x5d {return type}
+- Pops: *... stack*, {[]byte A}, {[]byte B}
+- Pushes: any
+- return key B's value from json text A
+- LogicSigVersion >= 6

+specify the return type with an immediate arg either as JSONInt or JSONString.
+When B is a nested key of json object A, A.B returns the value of B. Providing a json with keys containing . will return incorrect value.
+See <a href="https://datatracker.ietf.org/doc/html/rfc7159.html">RFC 7159</a> for additional json specifications

 ## balance

 - Opcode: 0x60